-A programming framework used by many Windows applications, including the Connector/NET component.
+A programming framework used by many Windows applications.

 NMS

 Acronym for Network Management System, a type of monitoring system that is separate from the MySQL Enterprise Monitor product.
 If your network has this kind of monitoring capability, MySQL Enterprise Monitor can notify the NMS of network issues by translating events into SNMP traps.
 See Also event, SNMP.